 From the tip of the branch, taxol (paclitaxel) can be extracted, it’s a chemical substance that stops cellular division.
 For this reason, taxol is being used by pharmaceutical companies to make cancer-fighting drugs.
 It is especially useful against ovary and breast cancer.

 Warning: While taxol has merits as a cancer-fighting chemical, in its raw form it is highly poisonous and is present within all parts of the plant except the fleshy fruit.

 In very small quantities, Canada Yew can be used for the benefit of the cardiovascular system, it can also have combative effects against rheumatism, menstrual, and muscle cramps.

 To treat head and eye aches, you can boil the branches in hot water and mix it with a bit of grease to apply externally to the affected areas.

 Canada Yew is a boreal forest medicinal plant that often grows in the shady undergrowth of coniferous or mixed forest, near swamps, ravines, and banks.
 It grows in sandy loams or moist sandy soils.

 Creeping Snowberry (Gaultheria Hispidula)

-Creeping Snowberry is a low lying vine-like plant with fine stems and small oval-shaped leaves.
+Creeping Snowberry is a low-lying vine-like plant with fine stems and small oval-shaped leaves.
 It is usually a bright green color but leaves can turn into a reddish-brown color.
-Gaultheria hispidula produces a small white fruit with a strong mint aroma.
+Gaultheria hispidula produces small white fruit with a strong mint aroma.
 From May to June, creeping snowberry produces tiny flowers that range from white to pink.